quinnkeast/jengoertzen-website/_books/books.md

   - title: The Calculating Stars
     author: Mary Robinette Kowal
     thoughts: Really enjoyed it while at the same time found moments in it infruriating.
 Well researched, well written.
+  - title: On The Shortness of Life
+    author: Seneca
+    thoughts: Many sentences that struck me, particularly for where I am right now.
   - title: The Ferryman
     author: Justin Cronin
   - title: Sensitive